Two new classes of exponential Runge-Kutta integrators for efficiently solving stiff systems or highly oscillatory problems: Conclusions and further research

 As we have known, exponential integrators are very promising for solving semi-linear systems whose linear part generates the dominant stiffness or high oscillation of the underlying problem.
 In this work, we have presented two new classes of exponential integrators to solve stiff systems or highly oscillatory problems.
 A distinctive feature of these new integrators is the exact evaluation of the contribution brought by the linear term appearing in \eqref{stiffODEs}.
 We mainly focus on explicit modified and simplified exponential integrators in this paper.

 A key feature of our approach is that, unlike standard exponential integrators, our new exponential integrators reduce computational cost brought by evaluations of matrix exponentials, whereas the computational cost of exponential integrators appeared in the literature is heavily dependent on the evaluations of matrix exponentials.
 For instance, the numerical results of both first-order explicit exponential methods \eqref{MVERK-one-stage-Euler} and \eqref{Pro-exponential-Euler} show almost the same accuracy.
 However, a closer look at the CPU time reveals that our first-order explicit exponential method \eqref{MVERK-one-stage-Euler} is better than the well-known prototype exponential method \eqref{Pro-exponential-Euler}.
 The main reason is that the coefficient of our method \eqref{MVERK-one-stage-Euler} is independent of the evaluation of exponential matrix.
-On the contrary, the prototype exponential method \eqref{Pro-exponential-Euler} dependent on the evaluation of exponential matrix determined by \eqref{varphi1}.
+On the contrary, the prototype exponential method \eqref{Pro-exponential-Euler} is dependent on the evaluation of exponential matrix determined by \eqref{varphi1}.
 For comparable accuracy, our explicit exponential methods require in general less work than the standard explicit exponential method in the literature.
 Moreover, the larger the dimension $d$ of matrix $M$ is, the higher computational cost will be.

 We analysed the convergence of the explicit MVERK method \eqref{MVERK-one-stage-Euler}.
 An interesting conclusion from Theorem \ref{A-Stab-23} is that the explicit MVERK and SVERKN methods yielded from order conditions of standard $p$th-order RK methods are of order $p$ for $p=1,2,3$, when applied to \eqref{stiffODEs}.
 Moreover, all of them are $A$-stable in the sense of Dahlquist.
-We also discussed embedded MVERK pairs for variable stepsize control.

 Finally, we presented numerical examples based on Allen--Cahn equation, the averaged system in wind-induced oscillation and the nonlinear Schr\"{o}dinger equation, which are very relevant in applications.
 It follows from the numerical results that our new explicit ERK integrators have higher efficiency than the standard ERK methods.